East Texas A&M Lions women's volleyball: History

 During their first Division I season, the Lions endured their first losing season since 2014, going 11-23 overall and 6-12 in conference play.
 Despite this, the Lions still managed to qualify for the Southland Conference Tournament with a seventh place finish.
 There, they would defeat the New Orleans Privateers in the first round before falling to the McNeese State Cowgirls in the quarterfinal round.

 After the season, Case stepped down after 13 seasons as the Lions' head coach on December 5, 2022.
 Joe Morales was hired as the program's eighth head coach on January 19, 2023.

+In Morales' first season, the Lions endured another losing season, but still managed to qualify for the Southland Conference Tournament, clinching the final spot.
+They were eliminated in the first round by the Northwestern State Demons.

+Morales' second season saw the Lions go 10-19 overall and 7-9 in conference play.
+They once again clinched the final spot in the Southland Conference Tournament, where they once again lost to Northwestern State in the first round.